mgsc924/mgsc924/README.md

 I am a 21 yrs old IT student that loves to code and also passionate about playing music.
 I think I am handsome since I think that I am and my mama told me so.

 Whilst everyone tells me that I am not funny, they must be wrong.:sunglasses:
-While my comedic line always goes with "Stay at home lang sa bahay", I believe that to do is to be and to be is to do.
+While my comedic line always goes with "Stay at home lang sa bahay", I believe that to do is to be and to be is to do, doo bee doo bee doo.
 If I had a girlfriend, I'd send her memes and tell her she memes a lot to me.
 If I were to create a tinder account, my 10/10 would swipe right bio would be: